ariyanki/esp8266/smart_plug/README.md

 # Smart Plug

-I made this code to control my electric plugs
+I made this sketch to control my electric plugs

-For the first time, before you upload your code to the board, please see this configuration:
+For the first time, before you upload your sketch to the board, please see this configuration:

 ```
 // Access Point network credentials